Skip to content

 4. BotFather replies with an HTTP API token like 123456789:AAEa-PXxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
 Save it.

-This is the part nobody documents well.
 The chat_id identifies where the bot will send messages — a personal chat, a group, or a channel.

 Message your bot from your account, then visit: